RetendoNetwork/.github/profile/README.md

 # Retendo Network
-- Retendo Network is a recreation of online service created by Lurio28, Zac_Xgamer, cedkeChat & Supermr.alexis.
+- Retendo Network is a recreation of online service created by Lurio28, Zac_Xgamer, cedkeChat.
 - This project is open source (If you want the source code of the Miiverse recreation of Retendo Network, please go [here](https://github.com/InnoverseTeam)).

 # License